 Well, today, if I were to look back in time I would think that there were days when I would party till 4 am in the morning and now I have days when I wake up at 4 am to train.
 Since I work as the Vice President at the Royal Bank of Scotland, I hardly get time to socialize.
 I have learned to prioritize my life.
 As a result, I have stopped partying, watching TV and have cut down on the time I spent on Facebook or WhatsApp.

-Tell us a little about the training you had to go through before climbing the Siachen glacier.
+Tell us a little about training you had to go through before climbing the Siachen glacier.

 Before starting to train for Siachen I got a hamstring injury in May 2016.
 My doctor advised me not to do anything for a year.
-I listened to him for two months, and then I resumed training because I received a letter from IMF that I had been selected.
-I went to Nepal and trained in the western ghat in Mumbai.
+I listened to him for two months, but soon decided to resume training as I received a selection letter from IMF.
+I trained in the western ghat in Mumbai.
 I started rigorously training at the gym and took immense care of the food I ate.
 I made sure I got enough nutrition, carbs, and proteins and did not get stressed.

 But this was nothing.
 The eye opener for me was the army training.
 It would start at 5 am and finish at 8 am.
 Apart from theoretical lectures on the history of the glacier, I underwent a physical training that dealt with the acclimatization and learning skills such as snow craft, running with loaded rucksacks, and few more survival techniques.
 The three-stage commando style training tested each of the trekkers physically, mentally, and emotionally.
 What was a stark difference in this training was that the army completely forgot that we were civilians.
 They treated us as Infantry soldiers.